gem-pasteur/Integron_Finder/doc/source/quickstart.rst

 -----------

 By default, IntegronFinder assumes replicon to be circular.
-However, if they aren't, or if it's PCR fragments of contigs, you can specify that it's a linear fragment::
+However, if they aren't, or if it's PCR fragments or contigs, you can specify that it's a linear fragment::

     integron_finder mylinearsequence.fst --linear